C

 Welcome Dinner

-All meals (breakfast, lunch, and dinner) during the trek
+All meals (breakfast, lunch, and dinner) provided during the trekking period.

-An experienced, English-speaking, and government-licensed trek leader and assistant trek leader (10 trekkers: 1 assistant guide)
+Services of an experienced, English-speaking, government-licensed trek leader and assistant trek leader (one assistant for every 10 trekkers).

-Staff costs including their salary, insurance, equipment, food, and accommodation
+Staff costs, including salaries, insurance, equipment, food, and accommodation.

-Alpine Club of Himalaya trekking bag/duffel bag, t-shirt, and trekking map are yours to take
+Alpine Club of Himalaya trekking bag/duffel bag, t-shirt, and trekking map, which are yours to keep.

 Click on map to view in fullscreen